 You can progress to full off leash freedom once you are confident he will obey you.

 Using a training leash

 When you first allow your dog to run free, an ideal interim step is to have him wear a well constructed body harness and attach a training leash to the harness.

+Unless your dog has a history of absconding, you should let the training leash trail along the ground most of the time.
+Only pick the end up if you think something may be about to distract your dog.
 Or if you want to take him into an area of high distraction where you think he may be tempted to ignore you.

-Off leash dog parks
+Off the leash in dog parks

+Some well-fenced and secure off leash dog parks can be a good way of getting started with free running for an older, confident dog.
+If he is difficult to catch, even in a confined space, then have him drag a training leash too, so that you can prevent him ignoring your recall.
 Busy dog parks are not ideal for small puppies or dogs lacking in confidence, especially at peak times.
 Though you may be able to use one at unsocial hours.

 Off leash trails and public footpaths

 In the UK where dogs can be off leash in most parts of the countryside, it’s important to have your dog wear a training leash until you are confident of your recall.
 Chasing rabbits and deer is a common problem in many breeds of dog and you need to be alert to avoid problems of this nature getting started.
 The same applies to off leash trails and open country in the USA.
 There may be less traffic hazards, but predators and dangerous terrain post an additional risk to a dog chasing wildlife or running about unsupervised.